mrsimpson/slides-data-in-motion/slides.md

 Traditional Lambda-Architectures have significant drawbacks:

 - it requires two semantically equivalent implementations of the application logic for two separate processing systems with different APIs.
-- the results computed by the stream processor are only approximate (might be overriden as the Batch-results are available).
+- the results computed by the stream processor are only approximate (might be overridden as the Batch-results are available).

 The Third-Gen-Stream-Processors** addressed the dependency of results on the timing and order of arriving events**.
 In combination with **exactly-once failure semantics**, systems of this generation are the first open source stream processors capable of computing consistent and accurate results.